Hoftun/app25/README.md

+# PLEASE USE THE FILES FROM THE "UPDATED the README to include the middleware details" I MANAGED TO DO something weird after last minute

 # Pomodoro Timer ⏰🐾

 Feeling pawsitively unproductive?
 Need some purr-suasion to stay on track?
 Introducing the **Pomodoro Timer**, now with 100% more cat!
 Because who wouldn’t want a fluffy little motivator lounging on top of their timer? 😸